-The ensemble simulations are initialized at 06, 12, and 18 UTC on the day before the events storms occurred.
-Consideration 415 is given to the whole modeling chain with nested simulations at 12 and 2 km resolutions.

-Results show that even for localized deep convective events torms, the predictability of precipitation and HAILCAST hail is overall quite high (Fig. 9).
+The ensemble simulations are initialized at 06, 12, and 18 UTC on the day before the events occurred.
+Consideration is given to the whole modeling chain with nested simulations at 12 and 2 km resolutions.
+Results show that even for localized deep convective events, the predictability of precipitation and HAILCAST is overall quite high (Fig. 8).
 However, there are significant differences in detail, due to the chaotic nature of the nonlinear flow evolution.
+For example, in the case of July 2009
-For example, in the case of July 2009 (top two rows of Fig. 9), there are considerable differences in the length and location of the hail swaths.
-Likewise, in the case of 18 June 2013, precipitation is simulated over the Black Forest when

-420 initialized at 12 UTC, but not when initialized at 06 and 18 UTC.
+- 360 significant differences in detail, due to the chaotic nature of the nonlinear flow evolution.
+For example, in the case of July 2009 (top two rows of Fig. 8), there are considerable differences in the length and location of the hail swaths.
+Likewise, in the case of 18 June 2013, precipitation is simulated over the Black Forest when initialized at 12 UTC, but not when initialized at 06 and 18 UTC.
 Similarly, in the case of 30 May 2018, there are pronounced differences in the precipitation fields with concomitant differences in hail.
-Overall, however, the internal variability is rather small and hence the simulations confirm the suitability of the selected modeling strategy for assessing the performance of the modeling approach for case studies of severe convection.
-Comparison A comparison of the cases shown in Fig. 9 suggests that synoptically-driven convective events storms have a higher predictability.
+Overall, however, the internal variability is rather small and hence the simulations confirm the suitability of - 365 the selected modeling strategy for assessing the performance of the modeling approach for case studies of severe convection.
+Comparison of the cases shown in Fig. 8 suggests that synoptically-driven convective events have a higher predictability.